Pied Piper (DC Comics): Reform

 After Allen's death during Crisis on Infinite Earths, Hartley retired from crime to become a socialist champion of the poor and underprivileged.
 He also came out as one of DC's first openly gay characters, and joked that this was ironic, as he was one of the few villains to have ever "gone straight".
 He first realized he was gay when he became attracted to Rod Lauren when watching The Crawling Hand.
 Rathaway becomes a good friend of the Flash, Wally West, and his wife Linda, whom he helps with scientific problems.

 Sometime later, Piper was arrested for the murder of his parents.
 Wally was sure Piper could not have committed such an act, but Piper himself seemed to believe himself guilty.
 Wally eventually discovered that the true murderer was Mirror Master.
-Unaware of Wally's discovery, Piper broke out of Iron Heights and struck a deal of some sort with former Rogue and FBI agent the Trickster.
+Unaware of Wally's discovery, Piper broke out of Iron Heights and struck a deal of some sort with former Rogue and FBI agent Axel Walker (Trickster).
 During this time, Flash asked the Spectre to erase everyone's memories of his secret identity, due to his wife suffering a miscarriage from an attack by Zoom.

 It was later revealed that Barry Allen had Zatanna tamper with the mind of supervillain the Top, turning him into a hero (the Top had gone on a murderous rampage and Allen believed this was the only way to stop him from causing more harm).
 As a hero, the Top went insane over the guilt of his earlier deeds.
 After Allen had died, Wally received a letter from Barry asking him to restore Top's mind if he ever returned.
 After Wally had Zatanna restore the Top's mind, the Top revealed that when he had been a hero he had attempted to reprogram many of the other Rogues into heroes as well, including the Pied Piper.

 When the 'good' Rogues went after the remaining 'bad', Top returned to undo his brainwashing on the redeemed Rogues.
 When the Piper battled the Flash, West unmasked himself, triggering a flood of memories of their friendship and causing the Piper to pass out as his mind repaired itself.
 When he awoke, Piper appeared to be his old self again and came to Linda's aid.
 Piper remains the only Rogue to no longer be a villain, save for Magenta.
 He later had all charges for murder cleared.